tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

   This is a production mode that sends your invoices directly to the **Agenzia delle Entrate**.

-Once a mode is selected, you need to accept the **terms and conditions** by ticking :guilabel:`Allow Odoo to process invoices`, and then :guilabel:`Save`.
-You can now record your transactions in Odoo Accounting.
+Once a mode is selected, you need to accept the **terms and conditions** by ticking :guilabel:`Allow CoquiAPPs to process invoices`, and then :guilabel:`Save`.
+You can now record your transactions in CoquiAPPs Accounting.

 .. warning::